vippsas/vipps-woocommerce/README.txt

 == Getting started ==

 * Sign up to use ([Vipps på Nett](https://www.vipps.no/signup/vippspanett/))
-* After 1-2 days you will get an email with login details to Vipps Developer Portal.
-This is where you can retrieve the API credentials used to configure the plugin in WooCommerce.
+* Vipps will review the application and perform KYC and AML controls.
+You may log onto [portal.vipps.no](https://portal.vipps.no) to see the status of your application.
+This is also where you can retrieve the API credentials used to configure the plugin in WooCommerce after your application has been approved.
 * Proceed to "Installation" below

 == Installation ==